Bill Corbett: We're gonna hit a fruit stand if it's the last thing we do!

 - In A Song of Ice and Fire, a fruit stall at a market is knocked over during a dragon chase.

-- The pilot for Burn Notice uses this one before the first commercial: Micheal is on a motorcycle in Nigeria, pursued by a car full of mooks with SMGs.
+- The pilot for Burn Notice uses this one before the first commercial: Michael is on a motorcycle in Nigeria, pursued by a car full of mooks with SMGs.
 He dodges around a cart, while the car plows into it.
-Micheal's narration comments how, as the gun-running capitol of Africa, Nigeria is a bad place to drive a fast-moving car through a crowded market square.
+Michael's narration comments how, as the gun-running capital of Africa, Nigeria is a bad place to drive a fast-moving car through a crowded market square.
 The mooks step out and wave their guns around, only to have fifty pistols aimed at their faces.

 - Community: In "Basic Rocket Science," as Annie pilots the Kentucky Fried Chicken Eleven Herbs and Space Simulator on its triumphant return to Greendale, it sideswipes a table with a crate of apples which are then scattered impressively.

-- CSI NY 'Unspoken'.
+- CSI: NY: "Unspoken."
 Foot chase variant: The suspect of the week runs after shooting at a politician during a stumping speech.
-He then runs like heck, pushing the cart out of the way and right into Lindsay, who ended up with a nasty concussion.
+He then runs like heck, pushing a concession cart out of the way and right into Lindsay, who ended up with a nasty concussion.

 - Seen in the Bollywood-flavored video for "Romeo" by Basement Jaxx.

 - Soul Decision's "Ooh, It's Kinda Crazy" features the garbage can version of this trope.

 - In a Peanuts strip, Charlie Brown told Linus about a movie he saw in which this trope played out.
 He noted that "No one ever goes back to pick up the oranges..."